 Biscuits and Shuckers Postponed

-ï»¿BILOXI, Mis. - Tuesday night's game between the Biscuits and the Biloxi Shuckers has been postponed in adherence to Minor League Baseball's health and safety protocols following positive tests among Montgomery players and coaches.
+BILOXI, Mis. - Game two of a six-game series between the Biscuits and the Biloxi Shuckers has been postponed due to threatening weather on Wednesday night at MGM Park.

-The Biscuits and Shuckers will continue to practice caution and follow the guidance of health and safety experts, and further updates on the rescheduling of tonight's game will be provided when available.
+The game will be made up as part of a doubleheader on a date yet to be determined.

 The Biscuits are at the start of a 12-game road trip, but will return to Riverwalk Stadium for a six-game series against the Chattanooga Lookouts beginning on Tuesday, June 7 at 6:35 PM.